 • Priority Registration: In accordance with AB194 Shasta College offers priority registration for Former Foster Youth ages 13 to 24.
 Contact Sandra Hamilton-Slane for priority registration.

 • Priority Financial Aid Processing: Our office provides priority Financial Aid processing for Former Foster Youth ages 13 to 26 contact the Foster Youth Liaison at the phone or email address listed above.
-Contact Heidi Loftus for priority processing.
+Contact Heidi Loftus by email for priority processing.

-• Northern California Higher Ed Pathway: Supporting Former Foster Youth to a create clear and successful path to Chico State University
+• Northern California Higher Ed Pathway: Supporting Former Foster Youth to a create clear and successful path to Chico State University.

 • SCI-FI* Program: Shasta College Inspiring and Fostering Independence